 ‘Skies of a Child’ by Jerri Hardesty The Society April 6, 2014 Beauty, Poetry, Science 6 Comments I love to gaze into the midnight sky To search the night for planets and bright stars, Caress, with pointing finger, blazing Mars, And blow a kiss to Venus passing by.
 I wonder and I ponder other beings, Perhaps now casting eyes at Milky Way, Their far-off planet turning into day, While Saturn hula-hoops its frosty rings.
 As I look up and they look up, who knows If somehow we could touch each others thought?
 Imagination percolates and grows While squinting at a distant glowing dot.
 At edge of consciousness, awareness flows, A loophole glimpse that time and space forgot.
 Jerri Hardesty is a poet living in Brierfield, Alabama.
 Featured Image: Photo of Milky Way.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Shari J LeKane-Yentumi April 6, 2014 Wonderful poem!
 Reply Jerri Hardesty June 13, 2014 Thank you so much for your kindness.
 Reply CAROLYN BAYNE April 6, 2014 I love this poetry it reminds of waking up to my real self.
 Reply Jerri Hardesty June 13, 2014 What a wonderful comment.
 Thank you so much.
 Reply Martin Elster April 22, 2014 Jerri, I love this!
 Delightful!
 Best, Martin Reply Jerri Hardesty June 13, 2014 Thank you for your kind comment.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.